 It is difficult to identify the causes of the eating disorder.
 The reasons for eating disorders differ from person to person.

 A traumatic life experience, such as being abused

 A mental health issue such as depression, anxiety or low self-esteem

 Being called fat, or being criticised about your body

 A family history of eating disorders, or other biological factors

 If you think any of your friend or a family member have an eating disorder, it is a good idea to talk to them about that to make them feel that you are concerned.
 People with such disorder are usually in denial and feel ashamed due to their condition, so it is important to be kind to them.
 You can also encourage them to visit GP, but again, deal gently with them.

-There is a wide range of treatments available for eating disorder, but the treatment depends on the type of disorder you are diagnosed with and the kind of symptoms you have.
+There is a wide range of treatments available for an eating disorder.
+Still, the treatment depends on the type of disorder you are diagnosed with and the kind of symptoms.
 Our team of specialist will provide you with a unique treatment plan according to your needs.

 The treatment may include:

 Zoloft, under its brand name, sells Sertraline, an anti-depressant that Pfizer manufactures.
 Sertraline, an anti-depressant, comes in a group of drugs called SSIR (Selec...
 Rea More